AFDSI/jay.dev/pages/content/amp-dev/documentation/courses/chapter-3/multi-lingual-literal.md

 ## Context

 It is increasingly common for data to contain internationalized text, e.g. translated titles for a document.
-This alternate language text needs to be associated with the relevant resource in a clearly identifiable way
+This alternate language text needs to be associated with the relevant resource in a clearly identifiable way.

 ## Solution